remy/nodemon/faq.md

 To test this, you can kill the server.js process and forever will restart it.
 If you `touch server.js` nodemon will restart it.

-To stop the process monitored by forever and nodemon, simply call the following, using the `uid` we assigned above (`foo`):
+To stop the process monitored by forever and nodemon, call the following, using the `uid` we assigned above (`foo`):

 ```bash
 forever stop foo